vishwacsena/composer-managed-lab/01-create_bot.md

 For now, let's instruct the bot to send a simple greeting.

-4. Click the "+" button and select the first menu item `Send Messages`, and then selec the first item from the sub-menu: `Send an Activity`
+4. Click the "+" button and select the first menu item `Send a response`.

    ![](./assets/01/add-send-activity.gif)

-5. Select the new `Send an Activity` action in the flow and it's properties will appear on the right hand side of the screen.
+5. Select the new `Send a response` action in the flow and it's properties will appear on the right hand side of the screen.
 This action has only one main property - the text of the activity to send.

 6. Type a welcome message into this field.
 It is always a good idea to have your bot introduce itself and explain it's main features.
 So let's make the welcome message something like: